 Even after I broke the cycle of recurrent urinary tract infections, I never stopped researching.
 I’d been full circle through wondering what was wrong with me, to wondering what was wrong with doctors, to being furious at yet another female health issue overlooked by the healthcare industry, to wanting to do something about it.

-I reached out to others who know what recurrent urinary tract infections feel like.
+Since launching our site, I’ve reached out to others who know what recurrent urinary tract infections feel like.
 They have had me in hysterics as they recounted their now funny UTI stories in an interview.

 Catching the train for 45 minutes in UTI-induced agony only to then resort to peeing in the front garden with the key in the door.
 So close!

 Or getting approached by the police for suspicious behaviour resembling a drug deal, when all that was really happening was frantic clawing at a box of antibiotics.
 It turns out the police will back off quickly if they know a UTI is involved.
+(Read all about Juliet’s tips for preventing UTIs after sex).

 Then of course there is the infuriating side of this.
 The side that has left so many females feeling helpless.